Terms and Privacy

 Should the Project opt in for the Translation Memory, license to use the translation is granted to all Translation Memory users.

 The User agrees, upon contributing to a Project, to the license the Project has specified.

-The User agrees to use of own name and e-mail as authorship in the VCS commits.
-The User understands that this grant is non revocable due to nature of the VCS.
+The User agrees to use of name and e-mail as authorship in the VCS commits.
+The User understands that this grant is non-revocable due to the nature of the VCS.

 These Terms of Service shall be governed by the laws of the Czech Republic with exclusion of conflict rules.

 Any disputes arising on the basis of the Agreement and/or these Terms of Service shall be resolved by the court of the Czech republic having substantive and local jurisdiction.